Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 [comment]: <> (Question pending for OLI)

   - *Queue Type*
-  The *Default* queue type is normally selected.
+  Queue type assigned to the action.
+By default, the *Default* queue type is assigned.
 For detailed information about configuring queue types, see [Configure the queue types](01_ConfigureQueueTypes.md).

   > [Info] A different queue type can be selected by editing an action, see [Edit an action](01_ManageWorkflows.md#edit-an-action).